 When shaking a Vesper, add the ingredients to the shaker first, then fill it about ¾ with ice.

 Make sure your ice is fresh from the freezer and not wet or ‘melty.’
 Wet ice will lead to an overly watered-down drink.

 Shake for about 10-12 seconds, or until the shaker is frosty.
 Double strain the cocktail using a fine mesh strainer to avoid ice chips in your glass.

-Garnish with expressed lemon oils
+Garnish with an expressed lemon peel

 The garnish for a Vesper is a lemon peel.
 Expressing the citrus oils over the surface of the drink is the finishing touch and it adds a lot to the flavor and aroma of the drink.
 Don’t skip this step!
 If you want to add some flair to your Vesper, try one of the garnish ideas from my Guide to Citrus Peel Garnishes!

 You can use any cocktail glass you like for a Vesper – just make sure it’s large enough.
 The martini glass I’ve used here is from Hospitality Brands.

 You might also enjoy these other spirit-forward classic cocktails:

 Classic Vesper Martini Recipe